 Guests can plan for the experience you want.
 For example, most hotel spas allow people to book specific treatments and use amenities even if you aren't staying in their on-site hotel.
 A local farm-to-table restaurant may provide a tastier, wholesome, organic meal than a hotel restaurant and may even offer private kitchen tours or cooking lessons.

-For guests with special dietary needs or restrictions, a vacation rental may be a less stressful way to travel since it includes access to a private, fully equipped kitchen.
+For guests with special dietary needs or restrictions, a vacation rental may be a less stressful way to travel, as it provides access to a private, fully equipped kitchen.

 Some people like to use a wellness vacation as a tool to get a jump start on healthier habits.
 It’s easier to focus on self-care when you are not overwhelmed by work, deadlines, and routine commitments.